GitHub connections

 Note

-For a tutorial that walks you through how to add a GitHub connection and use the Full clone option in your pipeline, see Tutorial: Use full clone with a GitHub pipeline source.
+For a tutorial that walks you through how to add a GitHub connection and use the Full clone option in your pipeline to clone metadata, see Tutorial: Use full clone with a GitHub pipeline source.

 -